 These are all important questions to ask yourself, only you know the answers.
 However, regardless of the importance of the event, remember that your health is the most important factor.
 If you have something more serious than a cold, don’t put yourself at risk.

 Come Well Prepared

 If you do decide to rough it out, make sure you come prepared.
 You will need plenty of liquids to stay hydrated.
 This is probably the most critical thing when playing with a cold.
-Your body needs the extra fluids.
+Your body needs extra fluids.
 Electrolyte replacement drinks can also be beneficial.

 You should also bring along a few towels to wipe yourself with if needed.
 Avoid blowing your nose too much, it’s counterproductive and can spread germs.
 Do not share your towels with others.

 Be sure to wash your hands before and after playing.
 Bring a hand sanitizer to have with you during practice or play.
 Use it to prevent spreading your germs onto your equipment or, more importantly, to others.

 Be conscientious of the fact that you can spread your cold to others and try to avoid contact if at all possible.
 It is probably a good idea to warn others that you have a cold so that they are more cautious about handshakes and close contact.

 If you are in a competitive situation and you don’t want to tip off your opponent, just keep a distance during warm-ups and play.
 After the match, before the handshake, you can let them know so they exercise caution.
 A fist bump may be OK in this situation.

 You should also avoid touching your eyes, nose, or mouth with unwashed hands.
 Use a towel instead to avoid contact with your hands.
 This will prevent germ spread both for you and for your teammates or opponents.

 You should keep in mind also that the first three days of a cold is when it is most likely to spread.
 If at all possible, rest the first three days.
 Then afterward, avoid sneezing or cover your nose and mouth when doing so and avoid contact with others.